sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 ![Instructions on how to colour by modification](igv_colour_by_mod.png)

 Now, you can zoom in to the genome.
 Select any region of size around 10 to 50 kb.
 You should see something similar to the figure below.
+Please note that the actual colours you see may be different.

 ![IGV view with pileup annotation](igv_overall_view_with_pileup_annotated.png)